Lunem-LumenLee/gobbiebars/README.md

 ### Position

-The Position plugin displays player position coordinates.
+The Position plugin displays your current player position coordinates, which is especially useful for Chocobo digging.

 It supports configurable precision, font, font size, font color, and placement on the screen or a bar.